luloxi/PunkSociety/README.md

 - ✅ Payment in native gas token **and USDC token**
 - ✅ **Display created NFTs in the marketplace**

+## 🌐 Phase 2 (Indexing and Signatures)

 ### 🫂 Social

-- ✅ **Add a profile for the collector** with their NFTs and info about them
-- ✅ **Add a way for users to register their info**
+- **Add a way for users to register their info with a signature**
-- **Add individual NFT pages** with more info about the NFT, if it's on sale, and the user and bigger images
-- **Allow seeing other collectors profiles** and their NFTs

-## 🌐 Phase 2 (Indexing and Signatures)
+- Introduce **social features** (following users, liking, commenting and sharing posts)

+### 💬 Posts (NFTs)

 - **Integrate GraphQL to index NFTs** and save RPC calls (Reference: [Bootstrap a Full Stack Modern dapp using the Scaffold-ETH CLI and Subgraph Extension](https://siddhantk08.hashnode.dev/bootstrap-a-full-stack-modern-dapp-using-the-scaffold-eth-cli-and-subgraph-extension))

-### 💬 Posts (NFTs)

 - **Gasless minting function** for users to upload their metadata to IPFS and sign a EIP 712 message, and then wait for an investor (first minter) to pay for the contract creation transaction.
 - **Implement a database to store the signatures** that allows first minters to start a collection (Reference: [grants.buidlguidl.com](https://github.com/BuidlGuidl/grants.buidlguidl.com))
 - **First minter gets a share of the sales** of all the NFTs minted in that collection